Which hotel loyalty program is most rewarding on paid stays?

 Silver Hilton (No Fee) 12 7 9%

-Hyatt again takes the top spot but with Wyndham, Marriott, Hilton, and IHG trailing closely behind.
+Sonesta again takes the top spot but with Wyndham very close behind.

 The hotel promo factor

 Despite that, Hilton is often the most rewarding hotel chain for paid stays because they frequently run valuable promos.
-For example, they frequently run a promo that offers double points on 1 or 2 night stays and triple points on longer stays.
-With double points alone, Hilton would rise to the top of all of the above charts as long as the other chains weren’t also offering valuable promos at the same time.
+For example, they periodically run a promo that offers double points on 1 or 2 night stays and triple points on longer stays.
+With double points alone, Hilton would rise to the top (or near the top) of all of the above charts as long as the other chains weren’t also offering valuable promos at the same time.

 Conclusion

-Hyatt came out on top (or equal to the top) in every category shown above.
-This is largely due to the huge value that you can get with Hyatt points compared to their competition.
-That said, you can do really well with almost any of these programs with the right combination of elite status and credit cards.
+Sonesta came out on top in every category shown above.
+They offer very good value for their points and lots of points per dollar for stays at many properties (but they do have a sizeable list of properties that earn half as many points).
+Beyond Sonesta, you can do really well with almost any of these programs with the right combination of elite status and credit cards.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.